COS333-tbd/COS333-tbd.github.io/README.md

   -	Implement private messaging system for supportive messaging (along with user status)
   - Implement post/comment deletion
   - Responsivness design
-- [ ] Mon.
+- [X] Mon.
 April 24:
   -	Allow images in posts
   - Security stuff: input sanitization, malware/phishing detection and prevention of external image URLs
   - Complete mood tracking (finalize which moods to include and finalize chart design)
   - Host on Heroku server in preparation for Alpha test
   -	Continue testing with real users
-- [ ]	Fri.
+- [X]	Fri.
 April 28: Alpha Test
-- [ ] Mon.
+- [X] Mon.
 May 1:
   -	Refine interface and functionality based on feedback from alpha tests and external users
   -	Extra time to deal with overhead (documentation) and unexpected turns of events
-  - As time allows: anonymous user tracking for commenters within each post
+  - As time allows: anonymous user tracking for commenters within each post (achieved!)
-  - As time allows: content searching
+  - As time allows: content searching (achieved!)
-  - As time allows: banning system
-- [ ]	Thu.
+- [X]	Thu.
 May 4 - Fri.
 May 5: Beta Test
   - Preparation for the demo
 - [ ]	Mon.
 May 8 - Wed.
 May 10: Demo Days
   - Documentation preparation, final tests